skucik20/AtomicHabits/README.md

 - [ ] Editing the list
     - [ ] Moving habits
     - [ ] Filtering the list

+## Bugs

+- [ ] If you click on X in HabitTitle TextBox in edit mode app will crash NULL

 ## Completed ✅
 - [x] Create GitHub repository
 - [x] Set up project skeleton